MoonLight-SteinsGate/LearnAFL/README.md

 ## Requirements

 LearnAFL requires **python 2.7** to call the python script to learn knowledge.
-Other requirements are as same as AFL.
+Other requirements are as same as those of AFL.

 ## How to install and run

-The steps of installing and running LearnAFL are also as same as AFL.
+The steps of installing and running LearnAFL are also as same as those of AFL.